The Xometry app works best with JavaScript enabled!

 SolidWorks vs. Onshape – Price

 The price of Onshape is much lower than SolidWorks.
-Even though SolidWorks comes with some more functions than Onshape the better value for money would be Onshape.
+Even though SolidWorks offers more functions than Onshape, the better value for money is generally Onshape.
 However, if your application requires more functionality then there are just some things that Onshape can’t do.
-It is also important to note that Onshape reports having fewer costs throughout its subscription because work is not lost when computers crash and files are unsaved, as often happens with device-based CAD programs.
+It is also important to note that Onshape incurs fewer additional costs during its subscription because work is automatically saved in the cloud even if a computer crashes or files are unsaved.

 Other Alternatives to SolidWorks and Onshape

 There are many alternatives to SolidWorks and Onshape, many of which will be very similar at a basic level and will vary more as the functions become more complex.
-Alternatives include: AutoCAD®, CATIA®, Autodesk Inventor®, and Altium®.
-AutoCAD® is best for creating 2D drawings but is more limited than other software when it comes to 3D drawings.
-CATIA® is best known for its ability to handle complex designs and its advanced capabilities, however, it is less user-friendly.
+Alternatives include AutoCAD®, CATIA®, Autodesk Inventor®, and Altium®.
+AutoCAD® is best for creating 2D drawings but is more limited than other software for 3D drawings.
+CATIA® is best known for its ability to handle complex designs and its advanced capabilities.
+However, it is less user-friendly.
 Autodesk Inventor® is best known for its 2D and 3D design for mechanical engineering applications.
 Altium® is CAD software specifically for printed circuit board design.

 Summary